0xemmkty/tinymind-blog/content/blog/thoughts-after-my-zoom-meeting.md

 11.2
 emmm meeting is extremely thing i cant stand ... i cant understand human brain tbh .....
-it is like, people ask we have 13 pages need to develop, and we(actually only me) can develop 2-3 pages each day, my inner thoughts: bro ... cant i finish these all in a week????
+it is like, people ask we have 13 pages need to develop, and we(actually only me) can develop 2-3 pages each week, my inner thoughts: bro ... cant i finish these all in a week????
 it is like i hate i hate daily task, i more prefer use extreme short day finish all LOL